waran14/toolpath_analysis/README.md

 # Toolpath Analysis

-A basic program to perform Data analysis on gcode files.
-The program `da_gcode` contains the code to translate the gcode data into dataframe.
-The Dataframe is then used to select specific features and visualize the data in a useful form.
+A very basic tool to study the material usage in 3D printed parts.
+Material consumption can be broken down based on the type of 3D printing feature (rafts, outlines, infill etc).
+This will allow the user to make smart decisions while configuring the print settings.
+The data is visualized using charts and text summary.
 Currently the program can handle small gcode files of upto 100,000 lines well.
 Larger gcode files might have performance issues.

 Compatibility: The program is currently compatible with Simplify3D gcodes of version 4.X and higher

-This tool will allow us to understand the various components of the 3D Printed part using visual tools

 ## Installation and Dependencies

 This program is written in Python.
 Hence using a Python IDE will make things easier in terms of executing the program.
 Some popular IDEs include Pycharm, Conda etc

 The program is written in Python.
-It is compatible with the 3.5 and higher The Python libraries required to get this program going are
+It is compatible with the 3.5 and higher.
+Although 2.7 should also work just fine.
+The following Python libraries will be required to get this program running

     Pandas
     Numpy